Elan Language Reference

 ... cannot be of mutable type ...

-Element type for a ListImmutable must itself be an immutable type.
-Similarly, for an DictionaryImmutable the types for both the key and the value must be immutable types.
+Element Type for a ListImmutable must itself be an immutable Type.
+Similarly, for an DictionaryImmutable the Types for both the key and the value must be immutable ones.

 ... cannot have key of type ...